 Live music can be hard to track down in Wyoming, but the Cheyenne Civic Center is one spot that always has a show to present.
 Off-broadway productions of musicals like Cats and Phantom of the Opera draw huge crowds.

 Despite Cheyenne being so close to Denver, it’s not unusual for nationally touring musicians to book a night at the Civic Center.
-The center is spacious and can accommodate up to 1,500 people easily, which makes it an intimate place for performances without any worries of selling out.
+The spacious center can easily accommodate up to 1,500 people, making it an intimate place for performances without worrying about selling out.

 9. Cheyenne Big Boots

 Address: West 15th Street and Pioneer Avenue, Cheyenne, WY 82001

 If you’re in Wyoming, don’t skip a tour of Cheyenne’s Big Boots.
 This attraction features eight-foot-tall cowboy boots hand-painted by local artists to display the city and state’s history.

 There are around 25 boots, with themes such as Where the Deer and the Antelope Play, Downtown Cheyenne, Don’t Feed the Animals, Governors of Wyoming, and others.
 Each boot tells a different story about Cheyenne and Wyoming.

 Go on a scavenger hunt with your group to cherish the distinct history of the place.
 Your trip to Cheyenne isn’t complete without a couple of enormous cowboy boot selfies.

 10. Historic Governors’ Mansion